megan-hutchings/automato/README.md

 # Moisture Tracker Mini
 ./moisture_tracker_mini/
 - sketch for ESP32C3 DEV to interface with soil moisture sensor and power an LED indicator
+- connects to wifi and runs a HTTP server to send latest data upon request

 ## Board
 ### Setup steps